HONG KONG WATCH EVENTS

 In 2019, Hong Kong Watch will organise a number of events, drawing together influencers to help inform policy makers of the situation, and facilitate high-level discussion about human rights in Hong Kong.

-To find out how to support us through subscription see https://www.hongkongwatch.org/subscribe.
+Priority to attend our events is given to our Subscribers.
+To find out how to support us through Subscription see https://www.hongkongwatch.org/subscribe.

 Twenty-two years after the handover of Hong Kong to China, Hong Kong faces a crisis which threatens the city's rule of law, basic freedoms and autonomy.
 Hundreds of thousands of people in Hong Kong have marched in protest at a proposed new extradition law, which would remove the legal firewall between Hong Kong and China and undermine Hong Kong's basic rights guaranteed under the Basic Law.
 Shocking police brutality against protesters and journalists has led to an international outcry, with calls on the Hong Kong government to exercise restraint and to abandon the proposed extradition law.

 As we mark the 22nd anniversary of the handover of Hong Kong to Chinese rule on Monday 1 July 2019, Hong Kong Watch invites you to join us at this Roundtable Event - “China and International Rule-based System: Why Hong Kong Matters” - hosted by Catherine West MP, former Shadow Foreign Minister responsible for Asia and one of Hong Kong Watch’s Patrons, to explore the uniqueness of Hong Kong in various perspectives and to discuss with our distinguished panel of speakers why Hong Kong matters to China and the world.